fluid-project/infusion-docs/src/documents/tutorial-gettingStartedWithInfusion/ModelComponents.md

 To use a model with your component, you need to use the `fluid.modelComponent` grade.
 To do this:

-* specify a grade of `fluid.modelComponent`, or a grade derived from it (such as `fluid.modelComponent`, `fluid.viewComponent`, etc.) as part of your component's parent grades
+* specify a grade of `fluid.modelComponent`, or a grade derived from it (such as `fluid.viewComponent`, etc.) as part of your component's parent grades
 * Optionally, you may include a model property in your defaults holding some initial values suitable for your component's model

 ```javascript